Clinical Silver Ferns exact revenge over Malawi

 The Silver Ferns have exacted revenge over a tenacious Malawi side in Commonwealth Games netball pool play on Tuesday, safely recording a 69-50 victory in Birmingham.

-Shooter Grace Mweki was her indomitable self in scoring 52 points from 55 shots, Te Paea Selby-Rickit made a worthy impact while New Zealand's defenders all performed well in forcing Malawi mistakes through the match.
+Shooter Grace Nweke was her indomitable self in scoring 52 goals from 55 shots, Te Paea Selby-Rickit made a worthy impact while New Zealand's defenders all performed well in forcing Malawi mistakes through the match.

 However, Malawi proved their tenacity and upset potential with a strong performance in the first quarter which ended with the Silver Ferns holding a slim 15-13 lead.

-Coach Noeline Taurua rung the changes for the second quarter, bringing Kate Heffernan on at centre for her third cap and Selby-Rickit at goal attack.
+Taurua rung the changes for the second quarter, bringing Kate Heffernan on at centre for her third cap and Selby-Rickit in at goal attack for Maia Wilson.

-The changes had the desired effect as the Ferns extended their lead to five points at the halftime break, with Selby-Rickit a strong six-from-seven in the quarter.
-Nweki, meanwhile, was her usual force at goal shoot, sitting at 23 points from 25 shots at halftime.
+The changes had the desired effect as the Ferns extended their lead to five at the halftime break, with Selby-Rickit a strong six-from-seven in the quarter.
+Nweke, meanwhile, was her usual force at goal shoot, sitting at 23 goals from 25 shots at halftime.

 Going into the third quarter with a 33-28 lead, New Zealand made further changes to their lineup.
 Shannon Saunders became the third centre of the match while Heffernan subbed out Kayla Johnson at wing defence.

-The Silver Ferns looked rejuvenated after the break, immediately forcing Malawi into a string of mistakes which ultimately swung the match.
-Five straight goals acted as a gut-punch to Malawi as the Ferns extended their lead into double figures for the first time; while the influential Kumwenda left the court with an injury.
+The Silver Ferns looked rejuvenated after the break, immediately forcing Malawi into a string of mistakes that ultimately swung the match.
+Five straight goals acted as a gut punch to Malawi as the Ferns extended their lead into double figures for the first time; while the influential Kumwenda left the court with an injury.

 The Silver Ferns, coming off back-to-back wins over minnows Northern Ireland and Uganda, ended the third quarter with a safe 51-39 lead and never looked back over the final 15 minutes.

-Taurua experimented with shooter Bailey Mes at wing attack to end the game and she slotted in well, despite a warning for consistent breaking, to help the side to a 18-11 performance in the final quarter.
+Taurua experimented with shooter Bailey Mes at wing attack to end the game.
+She received a warning for consistent breaking, but the side delivered an 18-11 performance in the final quarter.